rahuang/PGNChess/README.md

     ```

   * This will create a new directory in your project folder called node_modules.
 This will download and install all node modules needed to run the web application.
 Wait for all npm install to complete.
-  * Open another command prompt window and run mongod. *(Note: The app assumes that you have a MongoDB database called 'chess' and will be working with a collection called 'pgnchess'.)*
+  * Open another command prompt window and run mongod and set database path to the data folder in the repo. *(Note: The app assumes that you have a MongoDB database called 'chess' and will be working with a collection called 'pgnchess'.)*

     ```
+    $ cd path/to/repo
-    $ mongod
+    $ mongod --dbpath data
     ```

   * Go back to your first command prompt window and now you can start up the Node.js server and run the app.